Society and Economy under Vijaynagara Empire

 6. Chess: It was a game promoted by the state and players were rewarded.

-7. Untouchability: It existed and various classes such as Kambalattars, dombaris, jogis and maravars were treated as untouchables.
+7. Untouchability: It existed and various classes such as Kambalattars, Dambars, Jogis, and Kambalattars were treated as untouchables.

-8. Slavery: It was quite common and Nicolo de Conti says that thoseloho failed to repay debts became the property of the creditor.
+8. Slavery: It was quite common and Nicolo de Conti says that those who failed to repay debts became the property of the creditor.

 Early Vijayanagar rulers were followers of Saivism.
 Virupaksha was their family God.
 Later they came under the influence of Vaishnavism.
 But Siva continued to be worshipped.

-12. Agriculture: It was in a flourishing condition.
+1. Agriculture: It was in a flourishing condition.
 It was the policy of rulers to encourage agriculture in the different parts of the empire and to increase agricultural production by a wise irrigation policy.
-Nuniz, the Portuguese traveller, speaks of the construction of a dam and excavation of canals.
+Nuniz, the Portuguese traveller, speaks of the construction of a dam and the excavation of canals.

-16. Abdur Razzak, the Persian diplomat and traveller, remarks: 'The tradesmen of each separate guild or craft have their shops close to another'.
-Trade There was flourishing inland, coastal and overseas trade which was an important source of general prosperity.
-The kingdom, according to Abdur Razzak, had 300 sea ports.
+5. Abdur Razzak, the Persian diplomat and traveler, remarks: 'The tradesmen of each separate guild or craft have their shops close to another'.
+Trade There was flourishing inland, coastal, and overseas trade which was an important source of general prosperity.
+The kingdom, according to Abdur Razzak, had 300 seaports.

-17. The most important commercial area on the West coast was Malabar, with its important port of Cannanore.
-It had commercial relations with the islands of the Indian Ocean, Burma, the Malay Archipelago and China in the East, and Arabia, Persia, South Africa, Abyssinia and Portugal on the West.
+6. The most important commercial area on the West coast was Malabar, with its important port of Cannanore.
+It had commercial relations with the islands of the Indian Ocean, Burma, the Malay Archipelago, and China in the East, and Arabia, Persia, South Africa, Abyssinia and Portugal on the West.